minjo1234/TIL/3.Resource/CS/Cloud/AWS/Load Balancer.md

 - IP Addresses - must be private IPS
 - Application Load Balancer
 - Health Checks support the TCP,HTTP and HTTPS Protocols

+---

+### Gateway Load Balancer

+- Deploy, scale, and manage a fleet of 3rd party network virtual appliances in AWS